ClearVision/Addons/README.md

 <p>Addons created for Clearvision theme.
 Might not work properly with other themes</p>

 <h2>Gradients</h2>
-<p>Adds gradients to various parts of the theme to make it more colourful</p>
+<p>Adds gradients to various parts of the theme to make it more colourful.
+Maintained by Nyx.</p>

 <h3>Usage</h3>
 <ol>